dk14/wolfram-mega/docs/dsl.md

 ### Typesafety

 Typesafety is meant to ensure energy conservation.
-Types were historically introduced to lambdas as STLC as a way to avoid "perpetual motion".
+Historically we introduced STLC to lambdas as a way to avoid "perpetual motion".
 Here, in Discreet - we avoid it by design, since `enumerateWithBound` asks finite collaterals (bounded recursion).

 For code NOT involving payments (pure functions), Typescript is responsible for safety, it would give you stackoverflow.